Xilinx/Vitis-AI/model_zoo/README.md

 # Vitis AI Model Zoo

-As of the 3.0 release of Vitis AI, the Model Zoo documentation and performance benchmarks were migrated to Github.IO.  **[YOU MAY ACCESS THE LATEST MODEL ZOO DOCUMENTATION ONLINE](https://xilinx.github.io/Vitis-AI/docs/workflow-model-zoo)** or **[OPEN THE OFFLINE DOCUMENTATION IN YOUR BROWSER](../docs/docs/workflow-model-zoo.html)**.
+As of the 3.5 release of Vitis AI, the Model Zoo documentation and performance benchmarks were migrated to Github.IO.  **[YOU MAY ACCESS THE LATEST MODEL ZOO DOCUMENTATION ONLINE](https://xilinx.github.io/Vitis-AI/docs/workflow-model-zoo)** or **[OPEN THE OFFLINE DOCUMENTATION IN YOUR BROWSER](../docs/docs/workflow-model-zoo.html)**.

-Certain models are subject to a non-permissive license (such as the recent YOLO variants).
-These models are released in the **[VITIS AI COPYLEFT MODEL ZOO](https://github.com/Xilinx/Vitis-AI-Copyleft-Model-Zoo)**.

 ## Contributing